v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-defender-atp.md

 ## Web & Network Protection

 - **Network protection type**
-  [Defender/EnableNetworkProtection](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-enablenetworkprotection)  - This policy allows you to turn network protection on or off in Windows Defender Exploit Guard.
-Network protection is a feature of Windows Defender Exploit Guard that protects employees using any app from accessing phishing scams, exploit-hosting sites, and malicious content on the Internet.
+  [Defender/EnableNetworkProtection](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-enablenetworkprotection)  - This policy allows you to turn network protection on or off in Microsoft Defender Exploit Guard.
+Network protection is a feature of Microsoft Defender Exploit Guard that protects employees using any app from accessing phishing scams, exploit-hosting sites, and malicious content on the Internet.
 This includes preventing third-party browsers from connecting to dangerous sites.

-  When set to either *Enable* or *Audit mode*, users can’t turn off network protection, and you can use the Windows Defender Security Center to view information about connection attempts.
+  When set to either *Enable* or *Audit mode*, users can’t turn off network protection, and you can use the Microsoft Defender Security Center to view information about connection attempts.

   - *Enable* will block users and apps from connecting to dangerous domains.
   - *Audit mode* doesn’t block users and apps from connecting to dangerous domains.

-  When set to *User defined*, users and apps aren’t blocked from connecting to dangerous domains, and information about connections isn’t available in Windows Defender Security Center.
+  When set to *User defined*, users and apps aren’t blocked from connecting to dangerous domains, and information about connections isn’t available in Microsoft Defender Security Center.

   **Default**: Audit mode

 - **Require SmartScreen for Microsoft Edge**
-  [Browser/AllowSmartScreen](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-browser#browser-allowsmartscreen) - Microsoft Edge uses Windows Defender SmartScreen (turned on) to protect users from potential phishing scams and malicious software by default.
-By default, this policy is enabled (set to *Yes*), and when enabled prevents users from turning off Windows Defender SmartScreen.
-When the effective policy for a device is equal to Not configured, users can turn off Windows Defender SmartScreen, which leaves the device unprotected.
+  [Browser/AllowSmartScreen](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-browser#browser-allowsmartscreen) - Microsoft Edge uses Microsoft Defender SmartScreen (turned on) to protect users from potential phishing scams and malicious software by default.
+By default, this policy is enabled (set to *Yes*), and when enabled prevents users from turning off Microsoft Defender SmartScreen.
+When the effective policy for a device is equal to Not configured, users can turn off Microsoft Defender SmartScreen, which leaves the device unprotected.

   **Default**: Yes

 - **Block malicious site access**
-  [Browser/PreventSmartScreenPromptOverride](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-browser#browser-preventsmartscreenpromptoverride) - By default, Microsoft Edge allows users to bypass (ignore) the Windows Defender SmartScreen warnings about potentially malicious sites, allowing users to continue to the site.
+  [Browser/PreventSmartScreenPromptOverride](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-browser#browser-preventsmartscreenpromptoverride) - By default, Microsoft Edge allows users to bypass (ignore) the Microsoft Defender SmartScreen warnings about potentially malicious sites, allowing users to continue to the site.
 With this policy enabled (set to *Yes*), Microsoft Edge prevents users from bypassing the warnings and blocks them from continuing to the site.

   **Default**: Yes

 - **Block unverified file download**
-  [Browser/PreventSmartScreenPromptOverrideForFiles](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-browser#browser-preventsmartscreenpromptoverrideforfiles) - By default, Microsoft Edge allows users to bypass (ignore) the Windows Defender SmartScreen warnings about potentially malicious files, allowing them to continue downloading unverified files.
+  [Browser/PreventSmartScreenPromptOverrideForFiles](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-browser#browser-preventsmartscreenpromptoverrideforfiles) - By default, Microsoft Edge allows users to bypass (ignore) the Microsoft Defender SmartScreen warnings about potentially malicious files, allowing them to continue downloading unverified files.
 With this policy enabled (set to *Yes*), users are prevented from bypassing the warnings and can't download unverified files.

   **Default**: Yes